Routine WordPress Maintenance starts at the beginning.

 Keep the database clean

-If you want a website that will run smooth and well, you have to keep the database clean of any “trash” and “spam” content.
-Additionally, WordPress actually auto saves content revisions every few seconds as you create new content on your site.
-These duplicated saved files are stored server side in the database and are known as post revisions.
+If you want a website that will run smoothly – load and function well, you have to keep the database clean of any “trash” and “spam” content.
+Additionally, WordPress actually auto-saves content revisions every few seconds as you create new content on your site.
+These duplicated saved files are stored server-side in the database and are known as post revisions.
 Over time these post revisions can weigh down your database if they’re not cleared out.

 Don’t forget that the database expands as you install more and more content, so be sure not to overlook this WordPress maintenance aspect.
 Make sure you’re optimizing the database, a minimum every 3 to 4 months.
 However, this does depend on the overall size of your database, so if you updated your site frequently then you’ll want to optimize and clean out your database more frequently.
 If you put off this task, your website will become susceptible to a decrease in performance over time.